alanktwong/jquery-plugins/pubsub/README.md

 * `id()`: The unique id of the notification.
 * `timestamp()`: The timestamp of the notification.
-* `publishTopic()`: The topic on which publication occured.
+* `publishTopic()`: The topic on which publication occurred.
 * `currentTopic()`: The topic which is currently getting notified.
-* `data()`: The data which is being pushed to the current subscriber.
+* `data()`: The data which is pushed to the current subscriber.
 * `context()`: The publisher's context.
 * `isSynchronous()`: Whether the current publication is synchronous.
 * `reject()`: Whether to reject the current notification.
 This has the same effect as returning false or throwing an error.
 It will cause the `fail` callback to be invoked.
+Otherwise the `done` callback will be invoked.
 * `state()`: The current state of the publication which could be `pending`, `rejected` or `resolved`.
 * `isPropagation()`: Whether the current notification will continue to propagate to other subscribers downstream.
 * `message` : a mutable field to attach a message.